Geometro-thermodynamics of tidal charged black holes: Introduction

-Work on the tidal charged BH includes the matching with an interior stellar solution, a procedure requiring a negative $q$ \cite{GM}, the study of weak deflection of light to second order in both parameters \cite{GeDa}, \cite {eikonal}, a confrontation with solar system tests \cite{BohmerHarkoLobo}, and the evolution of thin accretion disks in this geometry \cite{accretion}.
+Work on the tidal charged BH includes the matching with an interior stellar solution, a procedure requiring a negative $q$ \cite{GM}, the study of weak deflection of light to second order in both parameters \cite{GeDa}, \cite {eikonal}, the study of weak gravitational lensing by tidal charged BH \cite {tidalLens}, a confrontation with solar system tests \cite{BohmerHarkoLobo}, and the evolution of thin accretion disks in this geometry \cite{accretion}.

-In this paper we analyze the tidal charged BH with the geometric methods provided by the thermodynamic metrics.
-We start in Section~\ref {sec:Thermodynamic-considerations} by deriving the entropy of the tidal charged BH and analyzing its mass and tidal charge dependences.
-These thermodynamic considerations could be useful not only per se, but also for the analysis of the possible 5D extensions of the tidal charged BH.
-What we have in mind here is that some years ago Emparan, Horowitz and Myers have constructed a lower-dimensional toy model with BTZ black holes on the brane, which are BTZ {}``black strings'' in the bulk \cite{EHM}.
+In this paper we analyze the tidal charged BH both by standard thermodynamic and geometric methods provided by the thermodynamic metrics.
+Emparan, Horowitz and Myers have constructed a lower-dimensional toy model with BTZ BHs on the brane, which are BTZ {}\textquotedblleft black strings\textquotedblright\ in the bulk \cite{EHM}.
 They were able to show that the four-dimensional entropy computed from the horizon area agrees (to a leading order at large mass) with the three-dimensional entropy computed from the circumference of the horizon.
 The two definitions of the entropy differed in the number of dimensions and in the value of the corresponding Planck masses.
 Therefore the result of~\cite{EHM} can be taken as a hint that there are thermodynamic constraints on the 5D extension of the tidal charged BH, which are provided by our present analysis.

-In Section~\ref{sec:Thermodynamic-considerations} we also compute the temperature and analyze the heat capacity at constant $q$.
-Then in Section~ \ref{sec:Thermodynamic-geometry} we present an exhaustive study of the Ruppeiner and Weinhold geometries of the tidal charged BH.
-Finally we discuss our results in the concluding section.
+In Section~\ref{sec:Thermodynamic-considerations} we discuss the mass and tidal charge dependence of the entropy of the tidal charged BH.
+We compute the temperature and analyze the heat capacity at constant $q$.
+Then in Section~\ref{sec:Thermodynamic-geometry} we study in detail the Ruppeiner and Weinhold geometries of the tidal charged BH, pointing out similarities and differences with respect to the Reissner-Nordstr\"om BH.
+The geodisic structure for both information geometries is presented in Appendix.

+One major concern is the stability of any BH solution.
+This can be investigated by thermodynamics means.
+In this context it has been shown that for charged AdS BHs the plot of $1/T$ vs. horizon area is quite similar to the ($p,V$) diagram of the Van der Waals gas, indicating phase transitions \cite{Ch-prd}.
+Based on our analysis we will prove in Section \ref {sec:stable} that the tidal charged BHs are stable, regardless of the sign of the tidal charge.
+Then, in Section \ref{sec:limit} we restrict for the first time the range of the tidal charge, based on thermodynamic limits on gravitational radiation efficiency at BH mergers.